e-c-k-e-r/vall-e/README.md

 ### Pre-Processed Dataset

-A "libre" dataset can be found [here](https://huggingface.co/ecker/vall-e/blob/main/data.h5).
-Simply place it in the same folder as your `config.yaml`, and ensure its `dataset.use_hdf5` is set to `True`.
+A "libre" dataset can be found [here](https://huggingface.co/ecker/vall-e) under `data.tar.gz`.

+A script to setup a proper environment and train can be invoked with `./scripts/setup-training.sh`

 ### Leverage Your Own Dataset